echille/E.-Chille-Open-Lab-Notebook/_posts/2019-12-02-How-to-create-your-first-post.md

 tags: [github, lab resources, how-to]
 ---

-If you do not already have a local copy of your reository on your computer you must clone it to your computer.
+If you do not already have a local copy of your repository on your computer you must clone it to your computer.

 ### Clone your repository